-He and the Phillie Phanatic have done more to elevate the baseball mascot to icon status than anyone -- even if they weren't the first guys in silly costumes to entertain at baseball games.
+He, the Phillie Phanatic, and the Phoenix Suns' Go the Gorilla were the 1st 3 inductees into the Mascot Hall of Fame, in 2005.
+The Chicken and the Phanatic have done more to elevate the baseball mascot to icon status than anyone -- even if they weren't the first guys in silly costumes to entertain at baseball games.
 (Mr. Met was the 1st official such mascot, but even he was unofficially preceded by the Brooklyn Dodger Sym-Phony Band.)

 He takes a mucking, and keeps on clucking.

 Since 1996, the Padres have made their Swinging Friar logo a live-action mascot, and he (sans bat) is the official mascot.
 As I said earlier, like many cities in California, San Diego was founded by Spanish missionaries -- hence "Padres," Spanish for "Fathers," or priests, monks, friars.

 The Friar, trying very, very hard to remember